awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 + **All protocols** – Choose this option to specify all protocols, and specify your own ports\.
 + **All TCP** – Choose this option to use the TCP protocol but you're unsure of which port to open\.
 This enables the TCP over all ports \(0\-65535\)\.
 + **All UDP** – Choose this option to use the UDP protocol but you're unsure of which port to open\.
 This enables the UDP over all ports \(0\-65535\)\.
++ **All ICMP** – Choose this option to specify all ICMP types and codes\.
 + **Custom ICMP** – Choose this option to use the ICMP protocol and define an ICMP type and code\.
 For more information about ICMP types and codes, see [Control Messages](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Control_messages) on *Wikipedia*\.
 + **DNS** – Choose this option when you want to enable DNS on your instance\.
 This enables TCP and UDP over ports 53\.
 + **HTTP** – Choose this option when you want to enable web browsers to connect to a website that is hosted on your instance\.
 This enables TCP over port 80\.
 + **HTTPS** – Choose this option when you want to enable web browsers to establish an encrypted connection to a website that is hosted on your instance\.
 This enables TCP over port 443\.
 + **MySQL/Aurora** – Choose this option to enable a client to connect to a MySQL or Aurora database hosted on your instance\.
 This enables TCP over port 3306\.
 + **Oracle\-RDS** – Choose this option to enable a client to connect to an Oracle or RDS database hosted on your instance\.
 This enables TCP over port 1521\.
 + **Ping \(ICMP\)** – Choose this option to enable your instance to respond to requests using the Ping utility\.
-This enables ICMP type 8 \(echo\) and code \-1 \(all codes\)\.
+On the IPv4 fireall, this enables ICMP type 8 \(echo\) and code \-1 \(all codes\)\.
+On the IPv6 firewall, this enables ICMP type 129 \(echo reply\) and code 0\.
 + **RDP** – Choose this option to enable an RDP client to connect to your instance\.
 This enables TCP over port 3389\.
 + **SSH** – Choose this option to enable an SSH client to connect to your instance\.
 This enables TCP over port 22\.

 ## Specifying source IP addresses<a name="specifying-source-ip-addresses"></a>

 By default, firewall rules allow all IP addresses to connect to your instance through the specified protocol and port\.
 This is ideal for traffic such as web browsers over HTTP and HTTPS\.
 However, this poses a security risk for traffic such as SSH and RDP, since you would not want to allow all IP addresses to be able to connect to your instance using those applications\.
-For that reason, you can choose to restrict a firewall rule to an IP address or range of IP addresses\.
-You can specify a single IPv4 address \(for example, 203\.0\.113\.1\), or a range of IPv4 addresses\.
+For that reason, you can choose to restrict a firewall rule to an IPv4 or IPv6 address or range of IP addresses\.
++ **For the IPv4 firewall** \- You can specify a single IPv4 address \(for example, 203\.0\.113\.1\), or a range of IPv4 addresses\.
 In the Lightsail console, the range can be specified using a dash \(for example, 192\.0\.2\.0\-192\.0\.2\.255\) or in CIDR block notation \(for example, 192\.0\.2\.0/24\)\.
 For more information about CIDR block notation, see [Classless Inter\-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) on *Wikipedia*\.
++ **For the IPv6 firewall** \- You can specify a single IPv6 address \(for example, 2001:0db8:85a3:0000:0000:8a2e:0370:7334\), or a range of IPv6 addresses\.
+In the Lightsail console, the IPv6 range can be specified using only CIDR block notation \(for example, 2001:db8::/32\)\.
+For more information about IPv6 CIDR block notation, see [IPv6 CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv6_CIDR_blocks) on *Wikipedia*\.

 ## Default Lightsail firewall rules<a name="default-lightsail-firewall-rules"></a>

-When you create a new instance, its firewall is preconfigured with the following set of default rules that allow basic access to your instance\.
+When you create a new instance, its IPv4 and IPv6 firewalls are preconfigured with the following set of default rules that allow basic access to your instance\.
 The default rules are different depending on the type of instance that you create\.
 These rules are listed as application, protocol, port, and source IP address \(for example, application \- protocol \- port \- source IP address\)\.

 **Amazon Linux, Amazon Linux 2, CentOS, Debian, FreeBSD, openSUSE, and Ubuntu \(base operating systems\)**
 SSH \- TCP \- 22 \- all IP addresses